JulioJu/medicalCentre/README.md

     Note that in a Promise, we must continue to try and catch Promises called even if it is marked `async`.
     It's logical.

+* For hierarchy of inheritance, with a class at the end, prefer use only classes (e.b ./back/app/entities/abstract/abstract.model) see at for instance at ./shared-back-front/entities-interface/abstract.interface.ts
+    ```
+    // with "noImplicitAny": false in your tsconfig.json compilerOptions
+    // section. following code line:
+    // [_id: string]: string;
+    // Raise error:
+    // ERROR in src/app/entities/entities-interface/patient.interface.ts(5,5):
+    // error TS2411: Property '_isMale' of type 'boolean' is not assignable to
+    // string index type 'string'.
+    ```